lrochette/EC-Admin/README.md

 <img src="src/htdocs/images/help/projectAsCode.png"
 alt="projectAsCode parameters" />

-<p>At the project level, you can define the addtional following properties to alter the behavior of the plugin creation:</p>
+<p>At the project level, you can define the additional following properties to alter the behavior of the plugin creation:</p>
 <dl>
 <dt><b>configureCredentials:</b></dt>
 <dd>this property will indicate to EC-Admin to code to help create configuration to manage credentials for your plugin.
 It adds: